 You will soon feel at home in the Eindhoven region if you find the right neighborhood or municipality to live in.
 Let me help you find the very best areas in and around Eindhoven.

-If you are still unsure if you want to move to The Netherlands, you may be interested in reading 11 pros and cons of living in The Netherlands first.
+If you are still unsure if you want to move to The Netherlands, you may be interested in reading more about the advantages and disadvantages of living in the Netherlands first.

 Where To Live In Eindhoven?

 Keep these three factors in mind when selecting a neighborhood in Eindhoven.